chrishyland/chrishyland.github.io/_posts/2019-07-01-Reading_List.md

 #### What It Takes: Lessons in the Pursuit of Excellence
 4/5: TBD.

+#### Evicted: Poverty and Profit in the American City
+4.5/5: TBD.

+#### American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer
+4.5/5: TBD.

+#### The Order of Time
+4/5: TBD.

+#### Energy for Future Presidents: The Science Behind the Headlines
+3/5: TBD.

+#### The Algebra of Happiness: Notes on the Pursuit of Success, Love, and Meaning
+4.5/5: TBD.

+#### The man who solved the market: How James Simons launched the quant revolution
+2.5/5: TBD.

+#### Permanent record
+3/5: TBD.

+#### Creativity inc
+3/5: TBD.

+#### That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea
+2.5/5: TBD.

+#### When Breath Becomes Air
+4.5/5:TBD.

 ---

 ## Podcasts

+#### The Journal
+4.5/5: Podcast on money, business, and power by the Wall Street Journal.
+Really good investigative coverage and reporting of a single topic every day.

 #### The Tim Ferris Show
-5/5: I have definitely adopted alot of Tim Ferris' line of questioning and attempts at trying to deconstruct the habits/routines that alot of overachievers' in my life perform.
+4/5: I have definitely adopted alot of Tim Ferris' line of questioning and attempts at trying to deconstruct the habits/routines that alot of overachievers' in my life perform.
 Memorable guests for me include Greg McKeown, Seth Godin, Patrick Collison, Drew Houston, Joe Gebbia, Josh Waitzkin, and Susan Cain.

 #### How I Built This
 4/5: I usually switch up the Tim Ferris show with How I Built This depending on the guest on the show.
 Memorable ones for me include: Logic, Melanie Perkins, Whitney Wolfe, Miguel McKelvey, and John Zimmer.